adsr303/blockmap/README.md

 # blockmap
-Convert an image to Unicode block elements with ANSI colors
+Convert an image to Unicode block elements with ANSI colors.